krinii/dds-on-hardware/Notable/notes/Log Book.md

 **For learning curve section:** eProsimas's implementation comes with a lot of different examples for both FastDDS and FastRTPS.

 FastDDS does not seem to have a read or take funciton, it instead uses `take_next_sample` and `read_next_sample` which are set up with: [*The read_next_sample operation is semantically equivalent to the read operation where the input Data sequence has max_length=1, the sample_states=NOT_READ, the view_states=ANY_VIEW_STATE, and the instance_states=ANY_INSTANCE_STATE.*](https://fast-dds.docs.eprosima.com/en/latest/fastdds/api_reference/dds_pim/subscriber/datareader.html?highlight=take#datareader) The same goes for take.
-So I can not do the same memory test as with cyclone
+So I can not do the same memory test as with cyclone.

+### 3/11-2020
+Finished idl test on Laptop.
+Installed FastDDS on Pi4, I tried on pi4 with bith ubuntu 18 and 20, but it didn't work.
+Finished idl size test on Pi4.